ASSOCIATE OF PUBLIC HEALTH DEGREE

 CHSS 299 • Service Learning Experience in Human and Community Services (3)

 To get started…

-While there are no special admissions criteria for this program, prospective majors should contact the Division of Health and Public Services Office at DACC for an initial advising session.
+While there are no special admissions criteria for this program, prospective majors should contact the Arts, Humanities and Social Sciences Division at DACC for an initial advising session.
 Courses for the associate degree program in public health may be taken online or in person.
 The program fully articulates with the bachelor’s degree program offered by the Department of Public Health Sciences on the NMSU Las Cruces campus.